 Sleep needs have matured

 Other factors play a role too during this time of development.
-Besides the fact that your little one can start to become highly dependent on the way they settle and resettle, their sleep needs also go through a big leap.
+Besides the fact that your little one can start to become highly attached to the way they settle and resettle, their sleep needs also go through a big leap.
 If your little one is still on a newborn type nap routine with very short wake windows, this will show up as nap resistance, catnapping, false starts after bedtime and/or more night wakes.
 Some clients who I work with don’t even need to change their settling method (otherwise known as sleep training/coaching) because just by optimising the schedule to be more age appropriate, sleep improves.
 If you don’t want to get my Full Baby Sleep Guide, then a more affordable but really helpful start is grabbing my 3-12 Month Sleep Schedule and Troubleshooting Guide or if independent settling is what you want to work on check out my Happy Self-Settler Guide for gently shifting the way your little one is settling which also contains all my routines and schedules.